 A lost battle is a battle one thinks one has lost. -- Jean-Paul Sartre

 "The road of excess leads to the palace of wisdom."
 "A fool sees not the same tree that a wise man sees."
 "He who desires but acts not, breeds pestilence."
 "Improvement makes strait roads, but the crooked roads without Improvement, are roads of Genius."
+"If the doors of perception were cleansed every thing would appear to man as it is, infinite."
 William Blake"There was no doubt that this poor man was mad, but there is something in the madness of this man which interests me more than the sanity of Lord Byron and Walter Scott."
 William Wordsworth's comment upon the death of William Blake

 "Only he who attempts the absurd is capable of achieving the impossible."
 Miguel de Unamuno

 "A man wrapped up in himself makes a very small parcel."
 John Ruskin

 "Only when he no longer knows what he is doing does the painter do good things."
 Edgar Degas